rigwild/generator-nm/readme.md

   Options:
+    --help          # Print the generator's options and usage --cli           # Make a CLI
+    --no-cli        # Make a module
-    --help          # Print the generator's options and usage --skip-cache    # Do not remember prompt answers                      Default: false --skip-install  # Do not automatically install dependencies           Default: false --cli           # Add a CLI
+    --skip-cache    # Do not remember prompt answers                      Default: false --skip-install  # Do not automatically install dependencies           Default: false
 ```